English pronouns: Relative

 The main relative pronouns in English are who (with its derived forms whom and whose), and which.

 The relative pronoun which refers to things rather than persons, as in the shirt, which used to be red, is faded.
 For persons, who is used (the man who saw me was tall).
 The oblique case form of who is whom, as in the man whom I saw was tall, although in informal registers who is commonly used in place of whom.

 The possessive form of who is whose (for example, the man whose car is missing); however the use of whose is not restricted to persons (one can say an idea whose time has come).
+This can be used without a head noun, as in This is Jen, a friend of whose you've already met.

 The word that is disputed.
 Traditionally, it is considered a pronoun, but modern approaches disagree.
 See below.

 The word what can be used to form a free relative clause – one that has no antecedent and that serves as a complete noun phrase in itself, as in I like what he likes.
 The words whatever and whichever can be used similarly, in the role of either pronouns (whatever he likes) or determiners (whatever book he likes).
 When referring to persons, who(ever) (and whom(ever)) can be used in a similar way (but not as determiners).